 Volunteer of the Year

-The Marge Scheeren Volunteer Service Award program recognizes individuals who exemplify compassion and commitment to serving others through volunteering at Indiana Regional Medical Center.
-The nominee should be a volunteer at IRMC who models IRMC’s core values – Integrity, Respect, Compassion, and Excellence and exhibits the following key traits: Humble Service, Sincere Kindness, Genuine Compassion, Heartfelt Sympathy, and a Cheerful, Positive Attitude.
+The Marge Scheeren Volunteer Service Award program recognizes individuals who exemplify compassion and commitment to serving others through volunteering at IRMC.
+The nominee should be a volunteer at IRMC who models IRMC’s core values – Integrity, Compassion, Accountability, Respect and Excellence, and exhibits the following key traits: Humble Service, Sincere Kindness, Genuine Compassion, Heartfelt Sympathy, and a Cheerful, Positive Attitude.